ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 making the connection has to validate the certificate chain of the host it is connecting to.

 Consequently, protecting, monitoring, and auditing the AS is paramount to preserving the security of a GNAP-protected ecosystem.
+The AS presents attackers with a valuable target for attack.
+Fortunately, the core focus and function of the AS is to provide security for the ecosystem, unlike the RS whose focus is to provide an API or the client software whose focus is to access the API.

 ## Symmetric and Asymmetric Client Instance Keys {#security-symmetric}

-The cryptographic methods used by GNAP for key-proofing can support both asymmetric and symmetric cryptography, and can be extended to use a wide variety of mechanisms.
+Many of the cryptographic methods used by GNAP for key-proofing can support both asymmetric and symmetric cryptography, and can be extended to use a wide variety of mechanisms.
 Implementers will find useful the available guidelines on cryptographic key management provided in {{!RFC4107}}.
 While symmetric cryptographic systems have some benefits in speed and simplicity, they have a distinct drawback that both parties need access to the same key in order to do both signing and verification of